nuxt/docs/en/api/configuration-generate.md

 The path to the fallback HTML file.
 It should be set as the error page, so that also unknown routes are rendered via Nuxt.
 If unset or set to a falsy value, the name of the fallback HTML file will be `200.html`.
 If set to `true`, the filename will be `404.html`.
 If you provide a string as a value, it will be used instead.

-If running a SPA with all pages not generated then it is best to fallback to 200.html, as it's the only file necessary as no other routes are generated.
+When running an SPA then it is more idiomatic to use a `200.html`, as it's the only file necessary as no other routes are generated.

 ```js
 fallback: false